 Do not: Chase or otherwise harass the wildlife

-Tempting though it may be to entice a moray eel out of its hidey hole for a better look, hug a nurse shark or swim along a green sea turtle, resist.
+Tempting though it may be to entice a moray eel out of its hidey-hole for a better look, hug a nurse shark or swim along with a green sea turtle, resist.
 A lot of times, this advice is for your safety, as well.
 Many creatures sting, bite or can otherwise harm you.
 But more than that, it is out of respect for the very creatures that you are there to see.
 Lead by example.
-I cannot tell you how many otherwise amazing YouTube videos of diving or snorkelling are completely ruined for me when the humans in them chase, taunt and touch the wildlife.
+I cannot tell you how many otherwise amazing YouTube videos of diving or snorkeling are completely ruined for me when the humans in them chase, taunt and touch the wildlife.
 Such a bummer to see.
 Let the creatures come to you for a good view, instead of aggressively pursuing them.
 There is nothing quite like the magic of staying still, focussing on your breath and watching a peaceful manatee swim by.

 Do: Refrain from collecting anything, dead or alive